notepower2k1/notepower2k1/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Thach.
-I am a final year student and studying at Nha Trang University.
+I am a final year student 👨‍🎓 and studying at Nha Trang University 🏫.
 <br>